What are the temperature limits of a computer

 pc, heat, overclocking, temperature

-Are you worried about the heat?a of your computer?
-You are right to worry, because excessive heat can affect the performance of your device and the life of your hard drive .
+Worried about your computer temperature?
+You are rightly concerned, because too much heat can affect the performance of your device and the life of your hard drive.

 But how do you know if your machine is overheating or just too hot?
 What is the right temperature for your processor?
 And what are the signs to look out for that indicate your computer is reaching temperature limits?